valkyriweb/itslue.co.za/src/posts/lost.md

 Have I become overly aware and overly concerned, how I long to be blissfully naive.

 Yet with the awareness comes compassion and empathy.
-I love with all I have, and it came seem over bearing at times, yet I hope to never let the flame die.
+I love with all I have, and it can be overbearing at times, yet I hope to never let the flame die.

 Have all of me.
 The world deserves it, not all, yet all I can touch.